cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 ### XOR

-Continuing in the same file add the XOR gate underneath the AND circuit so that your new circuit looks like the image below:
+Continuing in the same file, add the XOR gate underneath the AND circuit so that your new circuit looks like the image below:

 ![XOR Circuit](Figures/XOR_Circuit.PNG)

-Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B', does it behavior as per the truth table below:
+Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B'.
+Does it behave as per the truth table below?

 |A  | B  | S|